Revisiting Q-ball Interactions with Matters: S -matrix for the Q-ball Scattering

 \section{\texorpdfstring{$S$}{S}-matrix for the Q-ball Scattering}

 We use the two-component spinors to describe the Majorana fermions inside the Q-ball and the Weyl fermions outside the Q-ball in (3+1)--dimensional spacetime, which correspond to the fermions with two degrees of freedom.
-In \cref{sec:infinite}, we focus on the normal-incident scattering of the (colorless) quark on the infinitely-large Q-ball wall.
-The incoming quark may be regarded as the (1+1)--dimensional fermion for this scattering for $\theta = 0$: the fermions with two degrees of freedom in the (1+1)--dimension are the Dirac fermion.
+In \cref{sec:infinite}, we consider the oblique-incident scattering of the (colorless) quark on the infinitely-large Q-ball wall.
+The incoming quark may be regarded as the (1+1)--dimensional fermion for the normal-incident scattering for $\theta = 0$: the fermions with two degrees of freedom in the (1+1)--dimension are the Dirac fermion.

 Now, we discuss the correspondence between the fermions in terms of the (3+1)--dimension and in terms of the (1+1)--dimension.
 Let us assume that the fermions move along the $z$ axis.
 We first consider the correspondence inside the Q-ball: the fermions are described by the Majorana fermions in terms of the (3+1)--dimension, while are described by the Dirac fermions in terms of the (1+1)--dimension.
 The Majorana fermions do not have any internal charges, but the Dirac fermions in terms of the (1+1)--dimension should have a kind of ``charges''.
 The Majorana fermions have the up- and down-spin components, which get the opposite phase factors under the rotation around the $z$-axis.
 Meanwhile, since the fermions in the (1+1)--dimension do not feel the rotation around the $z$-axis, it is regarded as an internal symmetry.
 The Majorana fermion in the (3+1)--dimension is interpreted as the Dirac fermion in the (1+1)--dimension, which is composed of two degrees of freedom with the opposite ``charges'' arising from the spin degrees of freedom in the (3+1)--dimension.